nepttune/nepttune/DOC.md

 Style component also loads component related files to the bottom of the page.

-- common files for list componenets
+- common files for list components
+- common files for form components
 - `/www/scss/component/Userlist.scss` - because of the `UserList` component

 Script component loads files to the bottom of the page: